 The Friends of the Tualatin Hills Nature Park work with staff to inspire a love of the Tualatin Hills Nature Park, as well as participation in its care and protection.
 The Friends engage the local community in support of park activities, with a focus on increasing awareness of the environment, organizing fundraising opportunities and promoting volunteerism.

 There is no cost to join, but Friends are encouraged to participate in park activities through advocacy, donations and volunteering.
+Join the Friends via email or stop by the Tualatin Hills Nature Center to fill out an application.

-The Fans of Fanno Creek are a non-profit group dedicated to the protection, restoration and enhancement of Fanno Creek and its tributaries.
+The Fans of Fanno Creek is a non-profit group dedicated to the protection, restoration and enhancement of Fanno Creek and its tributaries.
 They encourage citizen involvement through advocacy and involvement in watershed restoration projects.

-Fanno Creek originates in the West Hills of SW Portland and winds through southern Beaverton and Tigard, eventually dumping into the Tualatin River in rural Washington County.
+Fanno Creek originates in the West Hills of SW Portland and winds through southern Beaverton and Tigard, eventually feeding into the Tualatin River in rural Washington County.
 Fanno Creek is one of the few urban streams in the area that supports populations of wild cutthroat and steelhead trout.

 SOLVE is a non-profit organization that brings individuals, local businesses, communities and conservation groups together to improve the environment and build a legacy of stewardship.
 They work with public and private land managers alike, providing small grants for projects when needed.